corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 * The node has two interfaces with the outside world:
   * A network layer, for interacting with other nodes
   * RPC, for interacting with the node’s owner
-* The node’s functionality is extended by installing CorDapps in the plugin registry.
+* You can add extra functions to your node by installing [CorDapps](link to intro to CorDapps) in the plugin registry.
+CorDapps are distributed applications that let you accomplish different objectives with Corda.

 ## Video